DOI-ONRR/doi-extractives-data/blog-site/src/pages/homepage-revamp-part-two/index.md

 Perhaps React's rising popularity is due to its modularity in the form of React components.
 Our site features repeating instances of similar or identical patterns, so Gatsby's use of React was attractive to our team.

-For example, the `KeyStatsSection` component references the `StackedBarChartLayout` component, passing it props:
+For example, the homepage's `KeyStatsSection` component references the `StackedBarChartLayout` component, passing it props:

 ```jsx
 		return (